Everything I Touch Runs Wild: Recording and production

 It was self-produced by Carson, and recorded at her Sixth Avenue apartment in New York City.
-Additional sessions place at the Power Station, Greenpoint Studio and the Knitting Factory.
+Additional sessions took place at the Power Station, Greenpoint Studio and the Knitting Factory.
 Carson reflected in a November 1997 interview, "I think there were challenges not because of producing it per se, but because I was doing it in my apartment.
 There were challenges of being able to hear things well and to set everything up so that it sounded good.
 There are definitely problems on the lower end on my record.
 Recording the bass in my apartment probably was not a good idea.
 There are mistakes because I didn't know any better.
 That said, I don't regret any part of the process.
 I even like the aspects of it that are more fucked up."
 Regarding the choice of album art, Carson stated, "I decided to do it in a moment of rebelliousness.
 I just didn't want people to look at the cover and say, 'Oh yeah, here's another quiet, introspective folk singer.'"